MultiChain/multichain-explorer/README-MULTICHAIN.txt

 Misc Notes:
 * Currently it is not recommended to configure multiple chains in one config file as the search function does not search across chains for an address
 * https://github.com/bitcoin-abe/bitcoin-abe/blob/master/README-SQLITE.txt
-* You can run two instances of the Explorer with the same config file, with one being passed the --no-serve argument.
-That instance will keep on updating the database and not serve a web explorer.
+* You can run two instances of the Explorer with the same config file, with one being passed the --no-serve argument and the other --no-load, so that one instance only loads data into the database, and the other only serves web pages.
 * Example of just building a database python -m Abe.abe --config multichain.conf --commit-bytes 10000 --no-serve and then when you want to provide a web explorer: